Books Set in Eastern Europe & Russia

 In 1941, Romania was newly allied with the German army, and the Jewish population was in grave danger of persecution.
 One freezing night, a young Jewish girl’s parents are forced to leave her behind, and she is found on the steps of an apartment building in Bucharest.

-The girl is placed in an orphanage and eventually adopted by a wealthy couple that renames her Natalia.
+The girl is placed in an orphanage and eventually adopted by a wealthy couple who rename her Natalia.
 She comes of age in Romania under Soviet occupation, where life behind the Iron Curtain feels bleak and hopeless.

 When Natalia is in her early twenties and working at a warehouse packing fruit, she is reunited with Victor, who she had a secret crush on in her younger years.
 He is now an important official in the Communist regime, and the two are fatefully drawn into a passionate affair despite the obstacles swirling around them and Victor’s dark secrets.
 When Natalia is suddenly offered a one-time chance at freedom, Victor is determined to help her escape, even if it means losing her.
 She must make an agonizing decision: remain in Bucharest with her beloved adoptive parents and the man she has come to love, or seize the chance to live life on her own terms.